surifirstpin/biplus_documentation/docs/User_Reports.md

 >  Data retrieved on running the report are visible in **Data section.

-**7.** click on save to Save the report, it will navigate to Save explore dialog box, Enter the below details and
+**7.** click on save to Save the report, it will navigate to Save explore dialog box, Enter the below details :

+- **Report Name** Name identifier for a report. ( BiPlus allows  special character but does not  support any spaces )

+- **Title** label for the report the way you want it to appear.

+- **Info** displays any specific information about the report.

+- **Privacy** you can save the report in any one of the following privacy option.

+  - **Private ()** report saved in private section and accessed by the user itself.
+  - **Public ()** the report is saved in public section and accessed by all the users.
+  -  **Share ()** the report saved under share section and accessed by specific set of users.

 **8.** If desired, you can view the visualization charts such as pie,bar,line etc. by clicking on **Charts** tab.

 **9.** If desired to view the sql generated for the data retreived click on **SQL** tab.